chromaui/chromatic-docs/faq.md

 <details>
 <summary>Why isn’t TurboSnap working for me?</summary>

 You may be missing one of the necessary [prerequisites](turbosnap#prerequisites).
-For [debugging information](turbosnap#confirm-turbosnap-is-working) check your CI build logs.
+Check your CI build logs for [debugging information](turbosnap#confirm-turbosnap-is-working).

 </details>